 We’re not saying that all financial advice on social media is bad.
 Our sole intent is to make sure you do your due diligence before you buy.
 A lot of influencers earn a commission as an affiliate if someone buys the product or investment.
-Some of the top financial advisors on social media advertise their services there, and it’s usually easy to see they’re not just an influencer.
-Our recommendation is to get financial advice from an experienced and licensed professional
+Some of the top financial advisors you run across on social media advertise their services there, and it’s usually easy to see they’re not just an influencer.
+Our recommendation is to get financial advice from an experienced and licensed professional.

 If you need accounting or tax advice, you can meet with a CPA, an Enrolled Agent, but check them out as well.
 Usually if you need financial or investing advice, a Certified Financial Planner (CFP) is a good place to start.
 Be advised as well that a CFP can earn their income using the flat fee method or a sales commission from the purchase and sale of stock or mutual funds.
 Do your due diligence when seeking financial advice on social media.

 - How to Save Tax: The Ultimate Guide for Smart Savings - September 20, 2023